 Brittany Corn

 Brittany recently returned stateside after teaching English in Spain for the last five years and obtaining a Master’s degree in International Education at the Universidad de Alcalá.
 Brittany also has experience working in both the legal field and in higher education with international students and scholars.
 She holds a Bachelor of Science degree in Justice Studies: Global Justice and Policy from James Madison University.
-After years of city living, she is currently enjoying spending time at her parents’ farm, where her closest neighbors are llamas.
+She enjoys spending time at her parents’ farm, where her closest neighbors are llamas.

 Mary Helmig

-Ms. Helmig has 30 years non-profit experience, including directing U.S. Department of State Exchange programs, professional development initiatives and youth leadership programs.
-Her work in Indonesia, Iraq, across the MENA region and with many US Embassies worldwide has addressed topics of NGO development, social cohesion, religion and society, business development, women’s economic prosperity, STEM training, and civic education and engagement.
-Ms. Helmig is involved in the design, funding, and program and financial administration of Legacy’s projects.
+Ms. Helmig has 35 years of experience in international education, including directing U.S. Department of State Exchange programs, professional development initiatives and youth leadership programs.
+Her work in Indonesia, Iraq, across the MENA region and with many US Embassies worldwide has addressed topics of workforce development, business innovation for community impact, leadership development, STEM training, and civic education and engagement.
+Ms. Helmig is involved in the design, funding strategies, and program administration of Legacy’s projects.
 Mary enjoys cooking for friends and family, walking in nature and gardening.

 Taylor Hudson